GNOME/librsvg/doc/recommendations.md

 With librsvg 2.46 and later, applications may have an easier time by letting the UI choose whatever size it wants, or by hardcoding a size for SVG assets, and then asking librsvg to render SVG assets at that particular size.
-Applications can use `rsvg_handle_render_document`, which takes a destination viewport, to do this in a single step.
+Applications can use [method@Rsvg.Handle.render_document], which takes a destination viewport, to do this in a single step.

-To extract individual elements from an SVG document and render them in arbitrary locations --- for example, to extract a single icon from a document full of icons ---, applications can use `rsvg_handle_render_element`.
+To extract individual elements from an SVG document and render them in arbitrary locations — for example, to extract a single icon from a document full of icons —, applications can use [method@Rsvg.Handle.render_element].

 ### Injecting a user stylesheet

 It is sometimes convenient for applications to inject an extra stylesheet while rendering an SVG document.
-You can do this with `rsvg_handle_set_stylesheet`.
+You can do this with [method@Rsvg.Handle.set_stylesheet].
 During the CSS cascade, the specified stylesheet will be used with a ["User" origin](https://drafts.csswg.org/css-cascade-3/#cascading-origins).